Dthurow/dthurow.github.io/_posts/2020-07-16-2020-7-10-connecting-to-heroku-postgresql-with-net-core.md

 ---

 In my adventures using Heroku for hosting a .Net Core app (previous writeup here:
-[https://daniellethurow.com/blog/2020/7/9/running-net-core-in-heroku](https://daniellethurow.com/blog/2020/7/9/running-net-core-in-heroku)), I decided to use the built-in Heroku postgresql database.
+[Running Net Core in Heroku]({% post_url 2020-07-09-2020-7-9-running-net-core-in-heroku %})), I decided to use the built-in Heroku postgresql database.
 Once again, there wasn’t an official way to connect a .Net Core app to that, so I had to piece together my own version.
 Happily it’s pretty straightforward.

 I chose the Npgsql library ( [https://www.npgsql.org/](https://www.npgsql.org/)) mainly because it seemed easy enough to use, and so far I haven’t had any issues with it.
 I then read through the library’s documentation and read Heroku’s documentation about connecting with other languages.
 Using that, I pieced together what was required to take the environment variable that Heroku sets in the app and transform it into a connection string that Npgsql will accept.